• About Us

 3. Policy and institutional frameworks for childcare under three years are underdeveloped, resulting in services that lack consistent quality, safety benchmarks, and equity safeguards.

-Consequently, the Ministry of Gender, Labour and Social Development and partners are organising the National Childcare Webinar 2025 to leverage this momentum and evidence to elevate childcare as a priority policy area and mobilise stakeholders around shared commitments to strengthen childcare systems, policies, and standards.
+Consequently, the Ministry of Gender, Labour and Social Development and the Africa Early Childhood Network are organising the National Childcare Webinar 2025 to leverage this momentum and evidence to elevate childcare as a priority policy area and mobilise stakeholders around shared commitments to strengthen childcare systems, policies, and standards.

 Speakers